 Government Support.
-The primary federal incentives for biodiesel production are somewhat similar to ethanol and include the following.65
+The primary federal incentives for biodiesel production are somewhat similar to ethanol and include the following.76

 - A production excise tax credit signed into law on October 22, 2004, as part of the American Jobs Creation Act of 2004 (Sec.
 1344; P.L.
 109-58).
 Under the biodiesel production tax credit, the subsidy amounts to \$1.00 for every gallon of agri-biodiesel (i.e., virgin vegetable oil and animal fat) that is used in blending with petroleum diesel.
-A 50¢ credit is available for every gallon of non-agribiodiesel (i.e., recycled oils such as yellow grease).
+A 50¢ credit is available for every gallon of non-agri-biodiesel (i.e., recycled oils such as yellow grease).
 However, unlike the ethanol tax credit, which was extended through 2010, the biodiesel tax credit expires at the end of calendar year 2008. - A small producer income tax credit (Sec.
 1345; P.L.
-109-58) of 10¢ per gallon for the first 15 million gallons of production for biodiesel producers whose total output does not exceed 60 million gallons of biodiesel per year. - Incentive payments (contingent on annual appropriations) on yearto-year production increases of renewable energy under USDA's Bioenergy Program (7 U.S.C.
-8108).
+109-58) of 10¢ per gallon for the first 15 million gallons of production for biodiesel

-65 See also section on "Public Laws That Support Agriculture-Based Energy Production and Use," below.
+76 See also section on "Public Laws That Support Agriculture-Based Energy Production and Use," below.